 Tip: Tax allowance for children

 In Germany taxpayers are entitled to a tax allowance for each child.
 This entitlement starts with the month in which the child is born.
 If you have children, you can register these child allowances with the local tax authority.
+In most cases, this will translate into a lower tax burden.
 Child benefit will be offset against these tax allowances.